graded-cs-resources/IB-Computer-Science-Notes/unit2/06_boolean_logic.md

 This statement is always true!
 Oops, that was a lot of work for a rather simple output!

+### Order of Operations

+Sometimes, the IB will provide you with a logic statement that doesn't include parentheses, so you have to figure out which order to apply your operations.
+The rules are:

+1. NOT goes first, so NOT A OR B is the same as (NOT A) OR B
+2. AND and NAND go next (left-to right) so A OR B AND C is the same as A OR (B AND C)
+3. OR, XOR, and NOR go last (left to right) so A OR B XOR C is (A OR B) XOR C but A XOR B OR C is (A XOR B) OR C

+### Practice problems

 Try these examples (bonus: for each one try to come up with a DIFFERENT statement that would have the same result)

 1. Create a truth table for the statement `(A NOR B) OR A`